Eye Twitching: Overview

 Botulinum toxin injections

-If your eyes sometimes narrow, you can take steps to reduce your signs:
+If your eyes are sometimes narrow, you can take steps to reduce your symptoms:

 • Do not consume caffeine